 Type e2projectmanager.py.
-A window should appear that looks roughly like this:
+A window should appear that looks like the image to the right.

-- Begin by setting the overall properties of the project, by using the Project → Edit Project menu item - For the B-gal demo data set, enter the following parameters: mass = 400, Cs = 2.7, voltage = 300, apix=1.275 - When working on your own project - voltage and Cs should be known for your microscope
+- Begin by setting the overall properties of the project, by using the Project → Edit Project menu item. - For the B-gal demo data set, enter the following